lyteword/chspurgeon-tod/volume-4/psalm-85.md

 **Verse 8.** It is hard to know, in spiritual exercises, whether is be more difficult to attain some good frame, or to keep and maintain it when it is attained; whether more seriousness is required for making peace with God, or for keeping of it when made; whether more diligence should be in preparing for a communion, or more watchfulness after it: sure both are required; and it was our blessed Lord's word, Mt 26:41, after the first celebration of his supper, "Watch and pray, that ye enter not into temptation."
 Here that saying holds eminently: *"Non minor est virtus, quam quaerere, parta tueri:"* no less virtue and valour is requisite to maintain, than to make a purchase or conquest.
 In the words there are,

-1\.A great mercy promised from the Lord to his people, viz., *He will speak peace to them.*
+1\.
+A great mercy promised from the Lord to his people, viz., *He will speak peace to them.*

-2\.A special caveat and advertisement given them, pointing at their hazard: *But let them not turn again to folly:* that is, let not his people and saints to whom he hath spoken peace, return to sin; let them beware of bourding (Bourding—jesting), and dallying with God's mercy, and of turning his grace into wantonness, of cooling in their affections to him, of slipping back to their old way, and of embracing their old lovers and idols: for that is folly, even in folio, to speak so. *James Durham, in "The Unsearchable Riches of Christ."*
+2\.
+A special caveat and advertisement given them, pointing at their hazard: *But let them not turn again to folly:* that is, let not his people and saints to whom he hath spoken peace, return to sin; let them beware of bourding (Bourding—jesting), and dallying with God's mercy, and of turning his grace into wantonness, of cooling in their affections to him, of slipping back to their old way, and of embracing their old lovers and idols: for that is folly, even in folio, to speak so. *James Durham, in "The Unsearchable Riches of Christ."*

 **Verse 9.** *That glory may dwell in our land.* What land the true church of Christ, the saints and they that fear God, do dwell in; there doth *glory* dwell: there God, there Christ by his Spirit bringing righteousness and salvation to such a society, is glorious; and for his presence the people are glorious; and the land glorious above all other lands whatsoever. *David Dickson.*

 **Verse 10.** *Mercy and truth; righteousness and peace.* Note, four virtues stand out prominently in the incarnation; namely, mercy, truth, righteousness and peace, or love producing peace.
 These were like four steps of the throne of Christ, or four princes standing near and accompanying Him.

-1\.On the right hand, is mercy presenting the olive.
+1\.
+On the right hand, is mercy presenting the olive.

-2\.On the left, truth holding the white lily.
+2\.
+On the left, truth holding the white lily.

-3\.Before Him walks justice bearing the balance.
+3\.
+Before Him walks justice bearing the balance.

-4\.Peace follows Him, having a *cornucopiae* full of flowers, and scattering the flowers around. *Le Blanc.*
+4\.
+Peace follows Him, having a *cornucopiae* full of flowers, and scattering the flowers around. *Le Blanc.*

 **Verse 10.** *Mercy and truth; righteousness and peace.* These four divine attributes parted at the fall of Adam, and met again at the birth of Christ.
 Mercy was ever inclined to save man, and Peace could *not* be his enemy; but Truth extracted the performance of God's threat,—"The soul that sinneth, it shall die; "and Righteousness could not but give to every one his due, Jehovah must be true in all his ways, and righteous in all his works.
 Now there is no religion on earth, except the Christian, which can satisfy the demands of all these claimants, and restore an union between them; which can show how God's word can be true, and his work just, and the sinner, notwithstanding, find mercy, and obtain peace. *George Horne.*